 In addition to these SDOs, several fora and industry alliances working on IoT related topics joined oneM2M where they play an important contributing role in shaping oneM2M specifications and ensuring a coordinated approach.
-Referred to as Partners Type 2, their list includes: the Broadband Forum, Global Platform, etc.
+Referred to as Partners Type 2, they are CEN, CENELEC, GlobalPlatform, and OMA SpecWorks.

 Open and contribution driven approach to set standards